Death sentences and race-ethnicity

 The picture becomes clearer, the Death Sentence Rate is:

-• mostly driven by the severity of the crime (odds multiplied by 13 between worst and best cases)
+- mostly driven by the severity of the crime (odds multiplied by 13 between worst and best cases)

-• then driven by the gender of the victim (odds are multiplied roughly by 5 for female victims)
+- then driven by the gender of the victim (odds are multiplied roughly by 5 for female victims)

-• thirdly driven by the race/ethnicity of the victim (odds are multiplied roughly by 1.8 for white victims.
+- thirdly driven by the race/ethnicity of the victim (odds are multiplied roughly by 1.8 for white victims.
 But note that among men only, the white vs nonwhite odds is 3.2).

-• finally weakly driven by the offender race/ethnicity (odds are multiplied by about 1.3 for nonwhite offender).
+- finally weakly driven by the offender race/ethnicity (odds are multiplied by about 1.3 for nonwhite offender).

 7. Conclusion about potential race/ethnicity fairness issues

-1. The direct discrimination (through offender race) is “relatively” small compared to other effects.
 It is so small that the authors of the paper conclude that there is no evidence supporting this direct effect.
-However, the logistic regression suggests that there still is a small effect, but not very significant.

-2. There is a clear “Black lives matter less” effect, which is even stronger among men.
+Imagine a case with a nonwhite offender with a Death Sentence Rate of 2%.
+Being white would decrease its DSR to 1.5% (odds divided by 1.3). - There is a clear “Black lives matter less” effect, which is even stronger among men.
 Imagine a white-man-victim case with a Death Sentence Rate of 2%.
 In same conditions, the DSR drops to 0.6% (odds divided by 3.2 for men) with a nonwhite man victim.

 Note that these 2 effects are partially cancelling in general.
 We mentioned that the typical cases are white offenders killing white victims and nonwhite offenders killing nonwhite victims.
 In those cases, the 2 effects partially cancels themselves, so the DSR are similar.
 However, in the less frequent “cross-race” homicides the effects adds up and lead to significant differences in DSR.